awsdocs/amazon-elasticache-docs/doc_source/memcache/using-service-linked-roles.md

    $ aws iam [get\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/get-role.html) --role-name AWSServiceRoleForElastiCache
    ```

    Use the role name, not the ARN, to refer to roles with the CLI operations\.
-For example, if a role has the following ARN: `arn:aws-cn:iam::123456789012:role/myrole`, refer to the role as **myrole**\.
+For example, if a role has the following ARN: `arn:aws:iam::123456789012:role/myrole`, refer to the role as **myrole**\.

 1. To update a service\-linked role's description, use the AWS CLI for IAM operation `[update\-role\-description](https://docs.aws.amazon.com/cli/latest/reference/iam/update-role-description.html)`\.

-   For Linux, OS X, or Unix:
+   For Linux, macOS, or Unix:

    ```
    $ aws iam [update\-role\-description](https://docs.aws.amazon.com/cli/latest/reference/iam/update-role-description.html) \